jboss-eap-up-and-running/.github/profile/README.md

 The examples are individual Git projects that focuses on common use cases.

+## Helm Examples for JBoss EAP

+* Examples for JBoss EAP can be installed in OpenShift using a `ProjectHelmChartRepository` by following [these instructions](https://jboss-eap-up-and-running.github.io/helm-charts/)

 ## Examples for JBoss EAP 7.4

 * [eap7-getting-started](https://github.com/jboss-eap-up-and-running/eap7-getting-started) is a "Hello World" Jakarta EE application to demonstrate deployment of EAP 7 applications on OpenShift.